suryasalesforcedeveloper/suryasalesforcedeveloper/README.md

 ## 🚀 About Me
 Welcome to my GitHub profile!
-I’m a Salesforce Developer in the making, building my skills in Apex, JavaScript, and Lightning Web Components (LWC).
+I’m a Salesforce Developer, building my skills in Apex, JavaScript, and Lightning Web Components (LWC).
 I’m passionate about learning, experimenting with new features, and creating projects that solve real-world problems.
 My focus is on understanding how Salesforce can optimize business processes and improve user experiences.

 ---